 In recent years (2015-18) this piece was advertised by Barakat Gallery (held in their Beverly Hills premises).
 They told me in a 2nd June 2015 email "In regards to Provenance, the entire selection of Cypriot art we have available was acquired as a whole from the collection of Desmond Morris in the late 70's."
 Morris actually sold his collection in 2001 and a few remaining pieces recently.
 However I hadn't asked specifically about this piece.
 I bought the piece from NY Elizabeth Auctions (Beverly Hills).
 The consignor was said to be a "Collector in Los Angeles" who used the same very low resolution photograph used by Barakat.
 I was an absentee bidder (since I was travelling at the time) and paid too much, not having taken-in that the bidding would start so high (my fault, I was a mug) though the estimated prices were obviously ridiculous $7,000-14,000 for this piece (https://www.live auctioneers.com/en-gb/catalog/136779_egyptian-and-middle-eastern-fine-art/?page=3 ), compared to $3200 on the Barakat website (http://www.barakatgallery.com/Store/Index.cfmFuseAction=subcatItemsDetails&UserID=0&CategoryID=37&SubCategoryID=1011).
 All other lots in the auction passed (ie were not sold) and all had similarly ridiculous estimates: I was the only buyer!
 What could have been the purpose of this sale?

 13th March 2019.
-Unfortunately the piece arrived with spout broken off (ie in 2 pieces).
-Insurance claim requested and restorer informed.
+Unfortunately the piece arrived with spout broken off (ie in 2 pieces) now restored.
 Stand required.